Microscope Crew

 Difference between Monocular and Binocular Microscope

-Have you ever wondered how the scientist has examined the smallest particles present on earth and have discovered their physical properties and structure?
+Have you ever wondered how a scientist has examined the smallest particles present on Earth and discovered their physical properties and structure?
 Have you ever thought of how microbiologists study our blood tests?

 For accurate examination of even the slightest particles, microscopes have been developed.
 This instrument helps scientists, medical professionals, industrialists, etc. to analyze things more precisely for accurate findings and better results.